 Wherever you look in Bangkok, someone is serving up something that looks, smells and undoubtedly tastes absolutely amazing.

-While street food has long been a mainstay of culinary culture in the Thai capital, the planned release of Bangkok’s first Michelin dining guide by the end of 2017 underscores the growing sophistication of the city’s dining scene.
+While street food has long been a mainstay of culinary culture in the Thai capital, the release of Bangkok’s first Michelin dining guide in 2017 underscored the growing sophistication of the city’s food scene.

-From street fare to fine dining, here’s a list of ten great places to eat in Bangkok.
+From street fare to fine dining, here are ten great places to eat in Bangkok.

 Cheap and cheerful